Factbox: Italy cabinet approves tough austerity plan

-ROME Italy's cabinet has adopted sweeping austerity measures to cut the fiscal deficit by 45.5 billion euros ($64.8 billion) and balance the budget in 2013, a year ahead of its previous schedule.
+ROME Italy's cabinet has adopted sweeping austerity measures to cut the fiscal deficit by 45.5 billion euros (39.8 billion pounds) and balance the budget in 2013, a year ahead of its previous schedule.

 Rome promised to re-write and frontload its plans in response to a letter from the European Central Bank, which agreed to buy Italian bonds to arrest a huge market sell-off in exchange for faster fiscal consolidation and economic reform.

-Austerity measures will now total 20 billion euros in 2012 and 25.5 billion in 2013, Prime Minister Silvio Berlusconi said at a news conference after the cabinet meeting.
+Austerity measures will now total 20 billion euros in 2012 and 25.5 billion in 2013, Prime Minister Silvio Berlusconi said at a news conference after the cabinet meeting on Friday.

+Of the 20 billion euros to be found in 2012, 4 billion will come from tax and welfare measures still to be drawn up, and the same applies to 12 billion euros of the 25.5 billion for 2013.

-Here are some of the measures in the plan as outlined by Berlusconi, Tremonti and other government officials.
+Here are some of the measures in the plan as outlined by Berlusconi, Economy Minister Giulio Tremonti and other government officials.

 SPENDING CUTS